PhilippW94/mongodb-atlas-demo-cluster-setup/README.md

 For the setup of the Charts Demo, follow the steps described in the Charts Docs.
 There are two dashboards to be created, [Order Data](https://docs.mongodb.com/charts/saas/tutorial/order-data/order-data-tutorial-overview/) and [Movie Data](https://docs.mongodb.com/charts/saas/tutorial/movie-details/movie-details-tutorial-overview/)

 ## ![6](https://github.com/PhilippW94/Kafka_POV/blob/main/images/6b.png) GraphQL Demo Setup
-For the setup of the Atlas Search Demo, follow the steps described in the POVs as part of [SA Demotoolkit](https://github.com/10gen/pov-proof-exercises/tree/master/proofs/47).
+For the setup of the GraphQL Demo, follow the steps described in the POVs as part of [SA Demotoolkit](https://github.com/10gen/pov-proof-exercises/tree/master/proofs/47).